terrabite3/Affine/README.md

 |   4 |  | 1/4" 4-40 screws | McMaster part [92949A106](https://www.mcmaster.com/92949A106/)
 |   2 |  | Knobs | McMaster part [6332K42](https://www.mcmaster.com/6332K42/)

+## Build recommendations

+* The LEDs are the hardest part.
+Solder the pots and jacks before the LEDs.
+Then slip the LEDs into the holes and attach the front panel using the nuts of the pots and jacks.
+Arrange all of the LEDs in the rectangular opening, so that they are slightly proud of the panel.
+Solder one leg of each LED.
+Using something flat and hard, like the edge of another PCB, remelt the solder of each LED while gently pressing the LED into place.
+The flat tool will ensure that it moves to be exactly flush with the panel.
+After checking your work, solder the second leg of each LED.
+* Unless you get a toggle with extra long pins, they will probably not quite reach.
+Secure the toggle to the panel in the correct orientation, with the outside nut flush with the bushing.
+Attach the panel to the pots and jacks.
+Attach the main board to the control board with the standoffs.
+The pins of the toggle should be just a millimeter shy of the pads.
+You can bridge the gap with solder.
+This joint won't be as strong, but the other components make up for it.

 ## License

 * You are free to build this design, modify it, and use parts of it in other designs.